 In the same way that flowing waters clear debris in its path, Boann clears your mind of mental debris and negativity.
 She helps open your soul to receive divine inspiration.
 Call on Boann when seeking your own creative voice, an open door to spiritual insight and our connection to source.

 Judith Shaw, a graduate of the San Francisco Art Institute, has been interested in myth, culture and mystical studies all her life.
 Not long after graduating from SFAI, while living in Greece, Judith began exploring the Goddess in her artwork.
 She continues to be inspired by the Divine Feminine in all of Her manifestations.
 Originally from New Orleans, Judith now makes her home in New Mexico where she paints and teaches part-time.
-She is currently hard at work on a deck of Goddess cards.
 Give yourself the gift of one of Judith’s prints and paintings, priced from $25 – $3000.